This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Management and care for a child with spastic hemiplegia can be complex.
 It may take a while before the most beneficial types of treatment for your child’s individual needs are fully established.

 However, with the right treatment and guidance, many children with cerebral palsy adapt well.
-As a parent, knowing what to expect will help your child have a quality life, despite limitations.
-If you ever are in doubt or have questions, don’t hesitate to reach out to your child’s care team.
+As a parent, knowing what to expect will help your child have a quality life despite limitations.
+If you are in doubt or have questions, don’t hesitate to contact your child’s care team.

 Lifelong Financial Assistance for Your Child's Birth Injury